shawngraham/5706a-f24/index.md

 + There is a digital history meant as preservation and access: aspects of digitization, data management, metadata.
 + There is a digital history meant as public story telling
 + There is a digital history as history influenced by quantification and analytics.

+> I confess, I tend more towards the third option in my own work.
+But I also sometimes get creative; I do work in [data sonification](https://programminghistorian.org/en/lessons/sonification) for instance.
+If you want some guidance for that side of things, just let me know.

 These are just a few lenses through which we may view digital history.
 My goals are several:
 + for you to identify which lense interests you most